lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 </code></pre></div>
 </div>

 _A bird's eye view looking north-west in W.Dimrill Dale.
 Nearby is the East-gate into Khazad-dûm.
-The base of Dimrill Stairs (distant) leads to E.Redhorn Gate._
+The base of Dimrill Stair (distant) leads to E.Redhorn Gate._

 The elves call this place Nanduhirion for the lake, which is said to dim even the light of midday.
 The Looking-glass Lake, or Mirrormere where you can see your future in the stars of brightest daylight.
 Or, so the dwarves speak of in tales.
 Next to the waterfall a mountain pass heads west.
 Fortunately this is midsummer.
 In the winter the foot of the mountain pass requires constant snow-removal.
 Futher east the Mirrormere empties into Sîr Celebrant before confluence with the Great River.